mecid/mecid.github.io/_posts/2021-05-04-chaining-publishers-with-combine-framework-in-swift.md

 ```

 As you can see in the example above, we create the *SearchViewModel* class that conforms to *ObservableObject*.
 Here we define two properties query and repos. @*Published* property wrapper automatically provides a publisher for property and allows us to access it via projected value using **$** sign.

+> To learn more about designing API with Combine publishers, take a look at my "[Designing API using Combine framework](/2021/04/07/designing-api-using-combine-framework/)" post.

 In the *SearchViewModel* initializer, we use the *flatMap* operator to pass the value of query publisher to and generate a new search publisher using the provided query.
 Then we use the *assign* operator to save the result of the search operation in the repos property.